n4nidhinchandran/songbird/readme.md

 -> java -Dwebdriver.chrome.driver=./chromedriver -jar selenium-server-standalone-2.53.1.jar
 ```

 On the previous terminal, run the acceptance test again.
-You should see selenium firing up a new firefox browser and running the test.
+You should see selenium firing up a new chrome browser and running the test.

 ```
 -> bin/codecept run acceptance AppBundleCest